Episode Five [Preview]

 8 Bamx 2228 – 0230 hours

-Koba’s favorite café was a coherent mix of ancient Gabonese rustic and modern Brasilia opulence.
-A true hovel by femarctic standards, its menu had introduced her to fried bananas smothered in a sauce of thick sour cream and brown sugar.
+Koba’s favorite café was a true hovel by femarctic standards, but its menu had introduced her to the glory of fried bananas smothered in a sauce of thick sour cream and brown sugar.

-Human companies made their real money in Antarctica City on import goods, but leasing space along the commerce strip of Entry-Port Secondary was like free tourist advertising.
-They stocked their tiny shops with all sorts, reminding the homogenous femmar that grander women awaited them between the poles.
+Human companies in Antarctica City made their real money on import goods, yet they all leased space along the commerce strip of Entry-Port Secondary and stocked their tiny shops with a diverse variety of beautiful women.

-“Rolly,” Koba tossed her napkin onto the empty plate and addressed the petite girl working behind the chrome-coated bar.
+“Rolly,” Koba addressed the petite girl working behind the chrome-coated bar.
 “Where’s Yvette?”

 Yevette Komba had been a preferred dish; tall and stocky, her coal-colored skin glowed under the water-closet lights where they shared clandestine trysts.

 “She’s gone back home,” said Rolly, teapot in hand.
-Her neon green jumpsuit’s red snaps and yellow zipper matched the hibiscus blooms on the wallpaper.
+Her neon green jumpsuit’s red snaps matched the hibiscus blooms on the wallpaper.
 “She went back home because she was getting too fat.”

 Koba sucked her teeth.
 “Why do humans dislike body fat?”